9 Ways To See The Athabasca Glacier: Tours & Free Options

 Stay At The Glacier View Lodge

 Perched on the edge of the stunning Athabasca Glacier, guests are treated to panoramic views of ice-capped peaks, sprawling glaciers, and the serene wilderness that defines the region.
 You’ll get to wake up to floor-to-ceiling views of the glacier from the comfort of a cozy lodge.
-It’s the only hotel to stay at directly across from the glacier.
+It’s the only hotel to stay at, directly across from the glacier.

 Camp Across From The Athabasca Glacier

 This is probably one of the most difficult campsites to score in the peak summer months.
 It operates on a first-come-first-serve basis, and it’s tiny.
-There are few facilities here, but the views are unreal if you’re lucky enough to score one of the eight choice sites.
+There are a few facilities here, but the views are unreal if you’re lucky enough to score one of the eight choice sites.

 From the site, you look out onto the Athabasca Glacier.
 We got super lucky with this spot by showing up at 8:00 in the morning and catching someone on their way out.
 We spent three nights climbing the surrounding mountains at this campsite, including Mt Athabasca.